 - 1 Cup pumpkin puree – not pie filling ( roasted is best, canned if you have to)

-- 6 Tbsp butter – melted (or melted coconut oil)
+- 6 tablespoon butter – melted (or melted coconut oil)

 If any are left over you can freeze and save for another day!
 Cool completely, place in a resealable baggie, label, date and freeze.
 When ready, place in toaster oven or oven at 300deg f and heat for 10 minutes or until heated through or thaw on a plate until they have reached room temp and pop in the toaster!
 Enjoy!